 So how do these variances in the brain’s microstructure affect how gifted children perceive – and react to – the world around them?
 Here are a few examples:

 - A study of mathematically-gifted boys found that when you give them complex math problems of increasing difficulty, they become energized, laser focused and even joyful.
 MRIs revealed that they used the left and right parietal lobes and frontal cortex – and with greater activation.
 It’s the type of phenomenon psychologist Kazimierz Dabrowski was referring to when he identified the intellectual overexcitability (and four other intensities) in the 1960s.

 - A recent study showed, across four separate datasets, that highly-creative people can use their brains in a distinct, and surprising, way.
 When presented with a divergent-thinking task, requiring brain regions that often compete, these individuals used them simultaneously.
 In other words, their brains’ left and right hemispheres were working in unison.

 - Gifted children also may have emotional overexcitabilities.
-For example, some have an unusually strong sense of social justice.
+For example, some have an unusually strong sense of justice.
 A gifted boy may talk about it for days if a classmate cheats in a game of tag and gets away with it, or someone doesn’t say “thank you” when he holds a door open for them.
-And social issues like homelessness or world hunger may consume a gifted girl, whereas her age peers are more likely obsessed with the latest toy or fashion trend.
+And broader social issues, like homelessness or world hunger, may consume a gifted girl, whereas her age peers are more likely obsessed with the latest toy or fashion trend.

 Unique challenges that accompany such gifts